vinmor12/openvino_notebooks/README.md

 # openvino_notebooks
-A collection of some Jupyter notebooks and python scripts for learning and experimenting with the OpenVINO™ Toolkit.
+A collection of some Jupyter notebooks and other python scripts for learning and experimenting with the OpenVINO™ Toolkit.